Right of First Refusal

 - There’s a chance that the sale price the owner set in the ROFR contract is higher than the property’s value at the time of the actual sale.
 That’s great for the seller, and tough luck for the buyer… but he or she still has the option to opt out of the contract altogether, so they’re not actually stuck purchasing the property at an inflated price.

+- You might take a hit if the real estate market soar.
 Let’s say you signed an ROFR contract on a Miami apartment that you own, setting a pre-determined sale price of $550,000.
 If you suddenly need to sell the property to pay off debts five years later, when the value of that apartment has jumped to $750,000… you still have to give the person who signed the ROFR the opportunity to purchase it for $550,000.

 What happens if the property owner violates the right of first refusal?